-Our mission is to make disciples and to take the land.
+Our mission is to make disciples.

 Normandy is a name we believe the Lord gave to us.
 In short, Jesus came to destroy the works of the devil and set captives free to live in joyful devotion to Him.
 Likewise, the Normandy invasion was also about destroying the works of an enemy and setting captives free to live in peace.
 The name “Normandy”, by the grace of God, will be a prophetic reminder to, and mark on, our church to be about Jesus' mission here on earth, taking the Gospel to our community and proclaiming freedom through Christ to all.

 Normandy is a name rooted in history.
 It was the site of the of an event so massive in significance that you would be hard-pressed, 65 years later, to find someone who does not know the story of D-Day, of Normandy, and of World War II.
 Europe at the time was totally oppressed by an enemy.
 People were living and dying in fear and absolute terror.
 By themselves, they were utterly helpless.
 They needed someone with a power and force so great to come and deliver them from their enemy and set them free.
 Similarly, people all around us are oppressed by an enemy and in need of freedom and forgiveness.
 Just like us, they need a Savior.
 They need someone to bring them the message of the Gospel.